peter88213/novelyst/docs/usage.md

 #### Move parts, chapters, and scenes

-Drag and drop while pressing the **Shift** key.
+Drag and drop while pressing the **Alt** key.
 Be aware, there is no "Undo" feature.
 - When moving a normal chapter from the narrative to the "Research" branch, be sure to change its type to "Notes".